 The City of Reno provides safe roadway access in an environmentally sound manner during winter months.
 Become familiar with the Snow & Ice Control Plan so you are aware of the procedures the City will take to keep the roads safe during adverse winter conditions (does not include roads maintained by Nevada Department of Transportation, Washoe County and the City of Sparks).

 The City's street system contains approximately 2,244 lane miles.
 It is divided into 19 snow and ice removal routes.
-The City's snow and ice-control material is primarily a mixture of salt and sand along with Ice Slicer which is used as a pre-treatment for grades and bridges to assist in keeping these areas open.
+The City's snow and ice-control material is primarily a mixture of salt and sand along with salt brine which is used as a pre-treatment for grades and bridges to assist in keeping these areas open.

 For Statewide Road Conditions visit Nevada Department of Transportation

 As the 2014-15 winter season begins, the City of Reno began using a new method to treat streets for snow and ice.
 Prior to a snow or ice event, City crews apply salt brine to the Priority 1 streets, bridges and inclines.
 The brine consists of a clear solution of tap water and sodium chloride (road salt), mixed in concentrations of 24 percent salt, and has a freezing point of -6º F. Salt brine is applied to the roadway to prevent snow from bonding to the streets, making it easier and safer to plow.
 Brine is up to 20 times more effective than salt and sand and is labor efficient since it is applied during normal operating hours prior to the arrival of the storm.

 Plowing operations typically begin when the snow depth reaches 4 or more inches on streets.
 Snow plows may hit main street intersections before 4 inches of snow accumulation to address icy conditions with a sand and salt mixture.
 Most of the plowing occurs in the higher elevation routes and outlying areas due to the fact that these areas receive the most snow accumulation.